PerlinWarp/EMPR/README.md

 # TODO: FINISH IMPLEMENTATION OF THESE FUNCTIONS!!!

 # Individual projects:
 All need doing.
-Make sure that when you do these you implement them in a separate branch, so that you don't mess up the master before demoing.
+Make sure that when you do these you implement them in a separate branch, so that you don't mess up the maste